Taha-khan-dev/Chest-Ray/README.md

 ## To run Flask
 Refer to Flask Documentation to download Flask.

-Please be insie Chest-Ray\WebApp-PyFlask,
+Please be inside the folder *Chest-Ray\WebApp-PyFlask*,

-Use *'cd Chest-Ray\WebApp-PyFlask'*,
+Use command in terminal *'cd Chest-Ray\WebApp-PyFlask'*,

-And then run *'flask --app Chest_Ray --debug run'*
+And then command in terminal *'flask --app Chest_Ray --debug run'*